a1exandersuvorov/growzucchini/README.md

 ## Project Structure

-- `app/`: Python application (`katosup`) that communicates with embedded devices, controls actuators, and logs data to InfluxDB.
+- `app/`: Python application (`katomato`) that communicates with embedded devices, controls actuators, and logs data to InfluxDB.
 - `arduino/`: PlatformIO-based firmware for Arduino-compatible boards, responsible for reading sensors and receiving control commands.